HEPTACOM/heptaconnect-docs/docs/guides/administrator/index.md

 # Administer HEPTAconnect

-This is the place to learn about commands and analytical methods to work with an HEPTAconnect instance.
+This is the place to learn about commands and analytical methods to work with a HEPTAconnect instance.

 <!--open-f5ae91335169404e85f3e121357aade0-->